-Latterly head hunted into the Abacus Group, as Vice Chairman of their China operations, she grew the business and brand significantly over 15 years, in China and E. Asia, and in 2010 delivered on a new, larger greenfield facility in Shanghai, negotiating with both public and private partners.
+Latterly headhunted into the Abacus Group, as Vice Chairman of their China operations, she grew the business and brand significantly over 16 years, in both China and other E. Asian territories.
+In 2010 she delivered on a new, larger, green-field facility in Shanghai, negotiating with both public and private partners.

-Luise is the former Chairman of the British Chamber of Commerce in Shanghai and has also held a number of other Board positions in NGOs and industry.
-As the Chair of the first Women in Business group in China, she has championed the woman's voice in industry and the professions, and encouraged those who wish to pursue public life and professional development.
-She is a staunch supporter or women and children's charities, including UN initiatives.
+As the Chair of the first Women in Business group in China, Luise championed the woman's voice in industry and the professions, and encouraged those who wished to pursue public life and professional development.
+She has also held a number of other Board positions in NGOs and industry and is a staunch supporter or women and children's charities, including UN initiatives.

 In the Queen's birthday honours list in 2012, Luise was honoured with an OBE for services to British business in China.

 In 2013 Luise joined Mulan Foundation Network as a trustee, initiating and leading on Mulan’s mentoring programme, and coordinating the Mulan Awards as one of three judges.
 She feels privileged to be leading Mulan into exciting future projects, since her appointment as Co-Chair in early 2023.